Fen Ditton: Village life

 Fen Ditton is often associated with The Bumps, the annual rowing races held on the river alongside the village.
 This association can be seen in the church's weather vane, which takes the form of a rowing eight, and a service for rowers is held there each year.
 During the 1940s and 50s a ferry would operate across the river to The Plough public house during May Week until it sank in 1961.

 There are two public houses in Fen Ditton.
 The Plough runs down to the river at Green End; The King's Head, active since at least 1760, is situated alongside the church.
 Former pubs include The Sluice or Pike and Eel, to the north of the village on the river; The Harvest Home on Green End; and The Blue Lion, rebuilt in 1951, where the High Street meets the Horningsea Road.
 The Blue Lion closed in March 2012 to allow the site to be redeveloped as housing.
 The Ancient Shepherds on the High Street was built as three cottages in 1540.
 It closed as a public house in June 2020, was bought by Mark J Poynton, and reopened later in 2020 as a restaurant, under the name of MJP @ The Shepherds.
+Fen Ditton Gallery was established at 23 High Street in 1990 and is generally run on an appointment basis with several exhibitions a year.

 Children initially attend Fen Ditton Primary school and usually then go on to Bottisham Village College.
 The village's store and post office closed in 2005.
 The shop unit is presently used as a studio and gallery by Christina Green, one of Fen Ditton's artists in residence.

 Fen Ditton is home to both a cricket and a football team.
 Both sides play their home games on Fen Ditton Recreation Ground.

 The village's war memorial, unveiled in 1921, sits on a grass island at the junction of High Street and Church Street.
-It is a tapered obelisk sat on a plinth that lists the names of 22 villagers killed in the First World War and a further five from the second.
+It is a tapered obelisk set on a plinth that lists the names of 22 villagers killed in the First World War and a further five from the second.
 Among those commemorated is Captain Keith Lucas.
 The war memorial is a Grade II listed building.

 On Church Street, opposite the church, is a small, picturesque row of three cottages, known as Willys' Almshouses.
-Wall plaques explain they were built by Sir Thomas Willys, 1st Baronet, whose family were the principal landowners until the 1730s, as six cottages ("for six poor widows") in 1665, rebuilt in 1877, and finally, in 1968/9, combined into the three used today.
+Wall plaques explain they were built by Sir Thomas Willys, 1st Baronet, whose family were the principal landowners until the 1730s, as six cottages ("for six poor widows") in 1665, rebuilt in 1877, and finally, in 1968-69, combined into the three used today.
 These are operated by a charity, "for rental by single independent people of the parish of Fen Ditton".